ska-telescope/developer.skatelescope.org/src/getting-started/getting-started.rst

 * Join a Community of Practice (CoP).
 CoPs span the two Agile Release Trains (ARTs), and are a good way of sharing expertise, connecting with the wider community and making a contribution.
 * Continue watching the `Radio Interferometry lectures <https://confluence.skatelescope.org/display/SE/Lectures+on+Radio+Interferometry>`_.
 * Get involved in a team's feature.
 This may be as a developer, reviewer, tester, by shadowing a Feature owner, helping with a demo, or something else!
-* Learn about (or get!) access to the `cluster <tools/test-infrastructure>`, or `access to HPC facilities <https://confluence.skatelescope.org/display/SE/HPC+access>`_ for testing, prototyping and performance testing.
+* Learn about (or get!) access to the :doc:`cluster </tools/test-infrastructure>`, or `access to HPC facilities <https://confluence.skatelescope.org/display/SE/HPC+access>`_ for testing, prototyping and performance testing.
 People on the DP ART are more likely to need to access the HPC facilities for performance testing; most developers will need to be aware of our the cluster is used for testing.
 You may also need to arrange access to the `SKA Data Store <https://confluence.skatelescope.org/display/SE/Working+with+Google+Cloud+Platfom+%28GCP%29+storage>`_.
 * Create or amend some SKA documentation, whether on the Developer Portal, Confluence, or in a specific GitLab project.
 * Attend a system demo.
 You can find out more about demos in the #system-demos-buzz Slack channel, or in the `Demos <https://confluence.skatelescope.org/pages/viewpage.action?pageId=68715218>`_ pages in Confluence.
 * Sign up for some SKA-organised training.
 We expect that you'll need to attend some SAFe training; now is a good time to sign up!